Contributing New Language Support to CodeGraphContext

 Step 3.1: Prepare a Sample Project

-Create a small sample project for your new language (e.g., tests/sample_project_typescript/
+Create a small sample project for your new language (e.g., tests/sample_project_typescript/) with:

 * Function declarations.